 OKR examples for HR managers

-Let’s show an example of what an employee engagement OKR could look like for an HR/people and culture manager:
+Let’s show an example of leadership and OKRs on employee engagement.
+An OKR for an HR/people and culture manager could look like:

 Objective: Improve Employee Engagement